CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview/Access-the-UI.md

 2. Enter your password.

+3. Click **Login**.

-3. Enter a new password.
+4. Change your password.
+Enter a new password.

-4. Enter the new password again to confirm it.
+5. Enter the new password again to confirm it.

+6. Click **Sign In**.

-5. Click **Update and Accept** after reading the Terms of Use.
+7. Read the Terms of Use.

+8. Click the checkbox at the end and click **Accept**.

     The default Cumulus Workbench opens, with your username shown in the upper right corner of the application.